-CVCC fall semester classes began August 17.
+CVCC spring semester will begin February 1st.
 Classes will be taught in multiple formats – seated/hybrid, virtual, and online.
 Safety protocols will be followed for classes taking place on campus.

 CVCC COVID-19 UPDATE